-Local ORC
+Local ORCs

-Local Operational Risk Committees are established at various levels in KBC Group (e.g. business unit, country, legal entity, etc.).
+Local Operational Risk Committees (Local ORC) are established at various levels in KBC Group (e.g. business unit, country, legal entity, etc.).
 The Local Operational Risk Committees are responsible for the initiation, implementation and proper functioning of the approved risk management framework in a KBC Group entity (inclusive all entities reporting to).

-The Local Operational Risk Committees sets the priorities and defines the deadlines for the implementation of the various components of the operational risk management framework and other risk management related tasks with respect to the timing set by the Group Operational Risk Committee.
+The Local Operational Risk Committees set the priorities and define the deadlines for the implementation of the various components of the operational risk management framework and other risk management related tasks with respect to the timing set by the Group Operational Risk Committee.

-The Local Operational Risk Committees initiates and closely monitors the implementation and proper functioning of the risk management framework in its entity.
+The Local Operational Risk Committees initiate and closely monitors the implementation and proper functioning of the risk management framework in its entity.
 Local ORC keeps close track of the practical implementation of the operational risk management framework and also take concrete measures either directly or via line management.

-The local ORC is chaired by the CEO or the local C(F)RO.
+The structure of the Local Operational Risk Committee consists of the Country ORC and sub-ORCs.
+The Country ORC is the highest level of the Local ORC whereas Sub-ORCs exist per main business lines.
+The Country ORC is chaired by the local C(F)RO.
 The ordinary members represent the business (front office, distribution channels, etc.) and the supporting activities, the local independent VRM function and 'local operational risk managers'.
 Representatives from internal audit, compliance and legal divisions have a standing invitation to attend every local ORC meeting.